From Structural Equation Modeling to Targeted Learning: A Tutorial Introduction to Targeted Maximum Likelihood Estimation for SEM Researchers: Discussion

 \subsection{Scope and limitations}

-Our SEM discussion is intentionally limited to \emph{path analysis} with observed variables.
-We do not treat latent-variable SEM (i.e., measurement models, factor loadings, and their implications for identification, reliability, and attenuation).
-As a result, our comparisons do not cover (i) bias introduced by measurement error in indicators of $A$, $M$, or $Y$; (ii) the interplay between measurement model misspecification and structural paths; or (iii) methods that integrate targeted learning with latent-variable measurement (e.g., SEM with latent variables or any TMLE extensions for including latent variables).
-Extending the analysis to latent constructs is a valuable direction for future work, especially in domains where psychological or sociological constructs are measured with multi-item scales.
+Our analysis deliberately focused on \emph{path analysis}, that is, SEM with only observed variables in the structural component.
+We did not address latent-variable SEM involving measurement models, factor loadings, or multiple-indicator constructs.
+Consequently, several important issues remain beyond the scope of this paper: (i) bias induced by measurement error in observed proxies for treatments, mediators, or outcomes; (ii) interactions between measurement model misspecification and structural path estimation; and (iii) emerging approaches that integrate targeted learning with latent-variable frameworks.
+Extending targeted learning methods to accommodate latent constructs and jointly model measurement and structural components is an important direction for future research, particularly in psychological and sociological applications where key variables are rarely observed without error.